 The Executive Committee will provide regular and direct updates to the Standards Steering Committee (SSC) and Organisational Members, and will solicit and take into account the views of the SSC, Funders Forum, Organisational Membership, and other strategic advisory bodies.

-The membership of the Executive Committee of the GA4GH Standards Steering Committee (SSC) mirrors that of the Management Committee of the GA4GH Inc. Board of Directors (which is distinct from the GA4GH SC).
-Because the Management Committee is appointed by the Board, so too is the Executive committee of the SC.
-Both are comprised of the chairperson and vice-chairs of the Board (who also serve as the chair and vice-chair of the SSC of the alliance) and the President of the corporation.
-The Executive Committee meets regularly to advance the strategic direction and provide leadership coordination to the Alliance.
+The membership of the Executive Committee of the GA4GH Standards Steering Committee (SSC) mirrors that of the Management Committee of the GA4GH Inc. Board of Directors (which is distinct from the GA4GH SSC).
+Because the Management Committee is appointed by the Board, so too is the Executive Committee of the SSC.
+Both are comprised of the chairperson and Vice-Chairs of the Board (who also serve as the Chair and Vice-Chair of the SSC of the Alliance) and the President of the corporation.
+The Executive Committee meets regularly to advance the strategic direction of and provide leadership coordination to the Alliance.

 The membership of the SSC will be made up of the Executive Committee, up to four representatives nominated by each Driver Project and approved by the Executive Committee, and the Work Stream Leads.
 The Executive Committee will ensure all necessary competencies and a diversity of perspectives, backgrounds, and geography are represented to reflect the participants in GA4GH.
 The Executive Committee may invite additional representatives to attend SSC meetings as non-voting participants.